jonnonz1/nz-statute-book/acts/public/2000/hauraki-gulf-marine-park-act-2000.md

   (d) limits the powers and functions of a regional council in the coastal marine area.
 (3) Despite subsection (1), land included in the Park in accordance with section 33(2)(a), (b), (c), or (e) continues to be held, managed, or administered in accordance with the Conservation Act 1987, or any Act in Schedule 1 of that Act, if any of those Acts applies to that land.

-**Removal of land, foreshore, seabed, waters, or fisheries from park**
+**Removal of land, foreshore, seabed, waters, or fisheries from Park**

 ### 38 Removal of Crown-owned land from Park by Order in Council
 (1) The Governor-General may, by Order in Council, and acting on the recommendation of the Minister, remove any land in section 33(2)(a), (b), (c), and (e) from the Park.